pedroviniciusbar/hyperion-audio-effects/README.md

 7. Run `python main.py` (`--gui` for gui, `--json` for network connection)
 8. Play some audio
 9. Levels should be drawn to gui, also sent to hyperion if json enabled
+10. Exit by closing the GUI or Ctrl+c

+### Installation and running on Windows *

+1. Install Python 2.7 (set python to PATH)
+2. Install needed components from PyGI AIO: http://sourceforge.net/projects/pygobjectwin32/files/
+   - Do you have portable?
+No
+   - Choose destination: 2.7
+   - Choose packages: Base packages, Gst-plugins, Gst-plugins-extra, Gstreamer
+   - Do you want classic?
+No
+   - Install
+3. Select "Stereo mix" as recording device (if available, or mic)
+3. Set hyperion settings in main.py
+4. Run `python main.py` (`--gui` for gui, `--json` for network connection)
+5. Play some audio
+6. Levels should be drawn to gui, also sent to hyperion if json enabled
+7. Exit by closing the GUI or Ctrl+c

+\* Trying to figure out what is the bottleneck on Windows, doesn't run very smoothly